rstudio/tfestimators/inst/docs/architecture_notes.md

  - `hook_summary_saver`: Saves summaries to a summary writer.
  - `hook_global_step_waiter`: Delays execution until reaching a certain global step.

-Similarly to feature columns, all available SessionRunHooks are named with `hook_xxx` to utilize the autocomplete functionality to speed up searching for available types of SessionRunHooks.
+Similarly to feature columns, all available `SessionRunHooks` are named with `hook_xxx` to utilize the autocomplete functionality to speed up searching for available types of `SessionRunHooks`.

 ## Experiments

-Experiments are designed for easier experiments, e.g. define your model, specify training and evaluation data and steps, frequencies, where to run, metrics to use to monitor the process, etc. They contain all neccessary information required to run experiments and can be easily packed up to run in places like CloudML, local environment, or cluster.
+Experiments are designed for easier experiments, e.g. define your model, specify training and evaluation data and steps, frequencies, where to run, metrics to use to monitor the process, etc. They contain all neccessary information required, such as input_fn for both training and evaluation, to run experiments and can be easily packed up to run in places like CloudML, local environment, or cluster.

 ``` r
 clf <-